 5. IT productivity

-Locating a single elusive email can turn into a nightmare for your employees, who then reach out to the IT Team for retrieval support.
+Locating a single elusive email can turn into a nightmare for your employees, who then reach out to IT for retrieval support.
 That’s fine, but your IT team already have their hands full.
 A fully searchable archive with easy export, restore, download and forward options will save a lot of time and trouble to everyone involved.

 6. Corporate knowledge base